-Alert - Upcoming Closure: Beginning July 6, 2015, the park service will be closing the Mariposa Grove for a restoration project that will last for at least one year and possibly two.
-The lower grove and most of the upper grove will be closed, along with the road to the grove.
-You'll still be able to hike the outer loop trail, which provides access to some of the trees in the upper grove, but you'll have to hike there from Wawona or the Fish Camp Snow Play area (each of these options is roughly 6 miles one way).
+Closure Alert: The Mariposa Grove closed on July 6, 2015, for restoration, and isn't expected to open again until the spring of 2017.
+The lower grove and most of the upper grove are closed, as well as the road to the grove.
+You can still hike the outer loop trail, which provides access to some of the trees in the upper grove, but you'll have to hike there from Wawona or the Fish Camp Snow Play area (each of these options is roughly 6 miles one way).
 During the restoration, the park service will be removing the tram road, gift shop, and parking lot, and installing a smaller parking lot along with increasing the parking at the south entrance (where you'll be able to catch a free shuttle bus to the grove).
 See the park service's Mariposa Grove Restoration page for more details on the restoration and updates on closure dates.

 Distance: 2.2 miles (3.5 km) round trip for the lower grove;